paul-tian/paul-tian.github.io/notes/tomcat_and_mysql.md

 ## Step 1: Install Tomcat 9

-this step is inspired by this [post](https://wolfpaulus.com/mac/tomcat/).
+This step is inspired by this [post](https://wolfpaulus.com/mac/tomcat/).

 ### 1.1 Install JDK

 #### 1.1.1